 You’ll be able to explore quaint privately owned shops, pubs and admire the view from the modern sea wall.
 And whilst you’re there, we’d also suggest checking out Wadebridge and Camelford, or venturing to the hamlet of Port Gaverne.

 One of the most overlooked beaches in Cornwall is Whitsand Bay, and that means it’s rarely overcrowded.
 And, it’s one of the most stunning fishing coves and beaches within walking distance from the cliffs playing home to Land’s End.
+If you're looking for a lodge suitable for fishing, check out our guide to fishing lodges with hot tubs.

 Whether you’re looking for a walk around town as a couple, or a day of beach going as a family, enjoying the swim and surf, Whitsand Bay in South East Cornwall is certainly worth the visit.